Hallucinate (song): Commercial performance

 Upon the release of Future Nostalgia, "Hallucinate" found success throughout Europe as an album track, charting at number 92 in Greece, 28 in Hungary, 99 in Italy, 35 in Lithuania, 89 in Portugal, 67 in Slovakia, and 73 in Spain.
 It additionally entered the UK Official Audio Streaming Chart at number 48, the UK Singles Downloads Chart at number 82 and the NZ Hot Singles Chart at number 7.
 In the United Kingdom, "Hallucinate" was the most streamed album track from the album upon its release.
 Following its single release, "Hallucinate" debuted at number 65 on the UK Singles Chart issue dated 24 July 2020.
 In its ninth week, the song reached a peak of number 31 and lasted for a total of twelve weeks on the chart.
-In November 2021, the song was awarded a gold certification by the British Phonographic Industry (BPI) for 400,000 track-equivalent unit sales in the United Kingdom.
+In October 2024, the song was awarded a platinum certification by the British Phonographic Industry (BPI) for 600,000 track-equivalent unit sales in the United Kingdom.

 On Billboard's Global Excluding U.S chart, "Hallucinate" debuted at number 159 in the chart's first week, 19 September 2020, and lasted for three weeks.
 The song also spent three weeks on the Euro Digital Song Sales, peaking at number 16.
-In July 2020, it re-entered the NZ Hot Singles chart to reach a new peak of number 5 and later, Recorded Music NZ (RMNZ) awarded the song a gold certification for track-equivalent unit sales of 15,000 units in the country.
+In July 2020, it re-entered the NZ Hot Singles chart to reach a new peak of number 5 and later, Recorded Music NZ (RMNZ) awarded the song a platinum certification for track-equivalent unit sales of 30,000 units in the country.
 The song reached number 40 and seven respectively on the Irish Singles Chart and Scottish Singles Chart.
 In Croatia and Slovenia, the song reached respective peaks of 11 and 31.
 On the Dutch Single Top 100, the song debuted at number 55 on the chart issue dated 1 August 2020.
 The song spent ten weeks on the chart, reaching its peak of number 55 in its third week.
 It also reached number 20 on the Dutch Top 40 chart.
 "Hallucinate" received gold and platinum certifications from Pro-Música Brasil and the Polish Society of the Phonographic Industry (ZPAV), respectively, for track-equivalent sales of 20,000 units in Brazil and Poland.